paulinegithub/Train-Scheduler/README.md

 ## Overview:

-View current train schedules, next arrival times, and how may minutes away the next train is.
-Users can input their own train schedules to add to the table.
+App to add and view information on scheduled trains.
+Add trains to the schedule and see the next arrival time and how may minutes away they are.

+## How to Use:

+**View train schedule**

+Using the sample data from above image, the Local train arrives every 15 minutes and the next arrival is 10:45 AM and it is 8 minutes away.

+**Adding a train:**

+1. Enter the train name.
+2. Enter destination name.
+3. Enter time of the first train in miltary time using a HH:mm format (i.e. 22:30 instead of 10:30 PM).
+4. Enter the arrival frequency in minutes.
+5. Hit submit and see when the next train will arrive on the updated schedule.

 ---

+## Technical Details:

+User input is uploaded to and persisted by an associated Firebase database.
+Train information and calculated times are updated when the page is refreshed and when trains are added to the schedule.

 ## Built with: